Body odor, bacteria, and insect mind melds

 With a list of the women’s sweaty top notes in hand, Yi then worked with a Parisian perfumer to recreate a synthetic interpretation of the armpit aroma and spiked the concoction with smelly chemicals emitted by carpenter ants.
 Museum visitors move on to experience the rest of the exhibit with the scent of the hybrid aroma top of mind.

 Those familiar with Yi’s previous work know that this is par for the course for the artist.
 She often integrates olfaction, bacteria, technology, and the unexpectedly absurd in to her art.
-“Sometimes the wall text that hangs beside her work reads more like an alien shopping list than an informational label,” noted the New York Times
+“Sometimes the wall text that hangs beside her work reads more like an alien shopping list than an informational label,” noted the New York Times in February.
+“Her materials include everything from aquarium gravel to Girl Scout cookies, and for various installations she has fermented kombucha into leather, tempura-fried flowers and injected live snails with oxytocin.”
+In 2016, her installation “Search Image” featured a taxidermy coyote and hardware.

 The current exhibit, which honors Yi’s receipt of the revered Hugo Boss Prize, also features a self-contained biosphere composed of bacteria.
 The microorganisms are sampled from Manhattan’s Chinatown and Koreatown neighborhoods and are growing in agar, “as if an invasive life force has overrun the environment,” notes a press release.